 First Trust Advisors L.P.
-Announces Portfolio Manager Call for First Trust Senior Floating Rate Inco
+Announces Portfolio Manager Call for First Trust Specialty Finance and Fin

 First Trust Advisors L.P.
-Announces Portfolio Manager Call for First Trust Senior Floating Rate Income Fund II
+Announces Portfolio Manager Call for First Trust Specialty Finance and Financial Opportunities Fund

-WHEATON, Ill.--(BUSINESS WIRE)-- First Trust Advisors L.P. ("FTA") announced today that its Leveraged Finance Investment Team, portfolio manager for the First Trust Senior Floating Rate Income Fund II (NYS: FCT) , intends to host a conference call on Tuesday, August 6, 2013 at 4:15 P.M.
+WHEATON, Ill.--(BUSINESS WIRE)-- First Trust Advisors L.P. ("FTA") announced today that First Trust Specialty Finance and Financial Opportunities Fund (NYS: FGB) intends to host a conference call with Confluence Investment Management, LLC ("Confluence"), the Fund's investment sub-advisor, on Wednesday, August 28, 2013, at 4:15 P.M.
 Eastern Time.
 The purpose of the call is to hear the Fund's portfolio management team provide an update for the Fund.

-FTA has served as the Fund's investment advisor since the Fund's inception.
-The Leveraged Finance Investment Team of FTA assumed the day-to-day responsibility for management of the Fund's portfolio on October 10, 2010.
-FTA, along with its affiliate, First Trust Portfolios L.P., are privately-held companies which provide a variety of investment services, including asset management and financial advisory services, with collective assets under management or supervision of over $70 billion as of June 30, 2013, through unit investment trusts, exchange-traded funds, closed-end funds, mutual funds and separate managed accounts.
+First Trust Advisors L.P., the Fund's investment advisor, along with its affiliate First Trust Portfolios L.P., are privately-held companies which provide a variety of investment services, including asset management and financial advisory services, with collective assets under management or supervision of approximately $73 billion as of July 31, 2013, through unit investment trusts, exchange-traded funds, closed-end funds, mutual funds and separate managed accounts.

-If you have questions about the Fund that you would like answered on the call, please email your questions to email@example.com and refer to FCT.
+If you have questions about the Fund that you would like answered on the call, please email your questions to email@example.com in advance of the call and refer to FGB by Monday, August 26, 2013, 6:00 P.M.
+Eastern Time.

-The risks of investing in the Fund are spelled out in the prospectus, shareholder reports and other regulatory filings.
+The risks of investing in the Fund are spelled out in the prospectus, shareholder report and other regulatory filings.

-The Fund's daily New York Stock Exchange closing price and daily net asset value, as well as other information are available at www.ftportfolios.com or by calling 1-800-988-5891.
+The Fund's daily closing price and net asset value per share as well as other information can be found at www.ftportfolios.com or by calling (800) 988-5891.

 First Trust Advisors L.P.